bakissation/ssl-renew/README.md

 ### Initial Certificate Obtainment

 1. The `nginx_http` service starts and listens on port 80.
-2. The `certbot` service runs and obtains the initial SSL certificate for fatoura.app.
+2. The `certbot` service runs and obtains the initial SSL certificate for domain.
 3. The `nginx_https` service starts using the obtained certificates.

 ### Automated Renewal